Classical algorithms for measurement-adaptive Gaussian circuits: Related previous studies

-This analogy has motivated a line of work on the classical simulation of Gaussian circuits augmented by limited non-Gaussian resources~\cite{chabaud2021classical, chabaud2023resources, hahn2024classical, dias2024classical}.
-For example, Chabaud et al.~\cite{chabaud2023resources} analyzed the role of non-Gaussian resources in continuous-variable circuits and identified which types of resources are necessary to achieve quantum computational advantage.
-Chabaud et al.~\cite{chabaud2021classical}, Dias et al.~\cite{dias2024classical}, and Hahn et al.~\cite{hahn2024classical} developed classical algorithms for simulating Gaussian circuits with a small number of non-Gaussian gates or inputs, primarily targeting sampling problems.
+This analogy has motivated a line of work on the classical simulation of Gaussian circuits augmented by limited non-Gaussian resources~\cite{veitch2012negative, chabaud2021classical, bourassa2021fast, marshall2023simulation, chabaud2023resources, hahn2024classical, dias2024classical, calcluth2024sufficient, mele2025symplectic} while many of which particularly focuses on strong simulation, i.e., computing the output (marginal) probabilities~\cite{chabaud2021classical, chabaud2023resources, hahn2024classical, dias2024classical}.
+For example, Chabaud et al. and Mele et al.~\cite{chabaud2023resources, mele2025symplectic} analyzed the role of non-Gaussian resources in continuous-variable circuits and identified which types of resources are necessary to achieve quantum computational advantage.
+Chabaud et al.~\cite{chabaud2021classical}, Dias et al.~\cite{dias2024classical}, and Hahn et al.~\cite{hahn2024classical} developed classical algorithms for simulating Gaussian circuits with a small number of non-Gaussian gates or inputs, primarily targeting sampling problems and their strong simulations.
 Other works, such as Veitch et al.~\cite{veitch2012negative}, explored the role of Wigner function negativity as a resource for quantum computational power, while Bourassa et al.~\cite{bourassa2021fast} investigated fast classical simulation methods for restricted classes of photonic circuits.
 More recently, Calcluth et al.~\cite{calcluth2024sufficient} provided sufficient conditions for efficient simulation of bosonic circuits under resource constraints.
-Overall, these studies mainly focus on classical simulation in the context of sampling problems, rather than the quantum mean-value problem that we emphasize here.
+Overall, these studies mainly focus on classical simulation in the context of sampling problems, with a focus on strong simulations, rather than the quantum mean-value problem that we emphasize here.

 Meanwhile, there is also a rich literature on estimating output probabilities of bosonic circuits with additive error, which is a special case of the quantum mean-value problem.
 In particular, quasi-probability-based methods have been studied for estimating output probability distributions~\cite{pashayan2015estimating, pashayan2020estimation, lim2023approximating}.
 For example, Pashayan et al.~\cite{pashayan2015estimating, pashayan2020estimation} showed that such estimation techniques can be carried out classically with complexity depending on the negativity of the quasi-probability representation.
 While these methods have been applied to several interesting systems, they have not been specifically developed for the class of bosonic circuits we consider in this work.
 Additionally, whereas their algorithms concentrate on estimating output probabilities, our work addresses a more general problem: the quantum mean-value problem.
 Furthermore, our method does not explicitly depend on the negativity of the quantum circuits, which is in stark contrast to the previous works, making our method more generally applicable.